 The Sound Health recordings provide a consistent, high-quality therapeutic auditory environment.
 The music was specifically rearranged and recorded to eliminate the drama and changes of mood and tempo that capture the beauty of the music without the distractions.
 Sound Health can be played day to day in the classroom, home or other settings with consistently good results.
 Pieces were selected that were rich in therapeutic tonal harmonics; music that would stimulate the brain through its structure as well as through a broad spectrum of frequencies.
 The tempo, or beats per minute (bpm), were also carefully considered for each title.

-The following albums are available in the Sound Health Series.
+The following albums are available in the Sound Health Series as digital downloads or CDs.
 Each album page provides a listening sample.

 To learn how music from Sound Health would change the experience in the classroom, we provided albums to multiple schools and asked for teachers’ comments.
 Teachers used Music for Concentration and Music for Thinking, which have the 50-60 bpm range, and Music to De-Stress, with 30-60 bpm.

 Teachers at several schools provided positive outcomes, and comments about their experiences with Sound Health, which we will highlight:

 At an elementary school in Grovetown, Georgia, both teachers and students benefitted from quieter, more orderly students, said Principal Jonny Carr.
 “Our teachers love the music.”

 Teachers who used Music for Concentration in their classrooms during thinking and working activities, reported: “Very effective in helping children settle down quietly.”